 - the uterus begins to grow during the first weeks of pregnancy, so it can put pressure on the bladder preventing it from filling up completely with urine.
 After the first few weeks, the uterus grows upward to occupy the pelvic cavity, releasing pressure from the bladder.

 - Fatigue and sleep

 - during the first weeks it is usually normal to want to sleep throughout the day and feel very tired.
 This usually refers to a few weeks, but there are cases in which it persists throughout the pregnancy.

 - Changes in taste and smell

 - Hormonal changes can lead to alterations in taste and smell.
-For this reason, it is normal that certain food cravings or even aversion or rejection towards others arise, since the perception is more intense.
+For this reason, it is normal that certain food cravings or even aversion or rejection towards others arise.

 - Dizziness and fainting